Rules & Regulations

 End-of-Term Tests in Full-term and H2/H4 Half-term Subjects

 In all full-term and H2/H4 half-term undergraduate subjects, there are to be no tests after the Last Test Date, defined in Section 2.53 of Rules and Regulations of the Faculty as the Friday preceding the start of the Reading Period.
-[For Spring 2024, the Last Test Date is Friday, May 10, 2024.]
+[For Fall 2024, the Last Test Date is Friday, December 6, 2024.]
 Unit tests may be scheduled during the final examination period.

 End-of-Term Assignments for Full-term and H2/H4 Subjects with Finals

-For all full-term and H2/H4 half-term subjects in which there is testing during the final examination period, no assignment may fall due after the Last Test Date (Spring 2024: Friday, May 10, 2024).
+For all full-term and H2/H4 half-term subjects in which there is testing during the final examination period, no assignment may fall due after the Last Test Date (Fall 2024: Friday, December 6, 2024).

 End-of-Term Assignments for Full-term and H2/H4 Subjects without Finals

-For full-term and H2/H4 half-term subjects in which there is no testing during the final examination period, at most one assignment* may fall due between the Last Test Date (Spring 2024: Friday, May 10, 2024) and the end of the last scheduled class session in a subject.
+For full-term and H2/H4 half-term subjects in which there is no testing during the final examination period, at most one assignment* may fall due between the Last Test Date (Fall 2024: Friday, December 6, 2024) and the end of the last scheduled class session in a subject.
 As noted in General Information for End of Term, a single assignment may include multiple components if they derive from the same project.

-Optional assignments between the Last Test Date (Spring 2024: Friday, May 10, 2024) and the last scheduled class period in the subject should be for self-study and may not be used toward part of the grade in a subject, even for extra points or as substitutes for earlier assignments.
+Optional assignments between the Last Test Date (Fall 2024: Friday, December 6, 2024) and the last scheduled class period in the subject should be for self-study and may not be used toward part of the grade in a subject, even for extra points or as substitutes for earlier assignments.

 End-of-Term Assignments for H1/H3 Half-term Subjects with or without Finals